-1.1.1 No Restriction on Former Degrader Targets.
-Notwithstanding anything to the contrary in this Agreement, nothing in this Agreement shall be construed to prevent or limit Nurix or its Affiliates in exercising any rights under any Nurix IP or Nurix's interest in Joint Foreground IP to research, Develop, Manufacture, Commercialize or otherwise Exploit any Degrader that is Directed To (a) any Former Collaboration Degrader Target or (b) Former Licensed Degrader Target and, in each case ((a) and (b)), not Directed To any Collaboration Degrader Target, any Licensed Degrader Target, or any Degrader Target in a Reserved Degrader Target Set.
+- 14.8.1 No Restriction on Former Degrader Targets.
+Notwithstanding anything to the contrary in this Agreement, nothing in this Agreement shall be construed to prevent or limit Nurix or its Affiliates in exercising any rights under any Nurix IP or Nurix's interest in Joint Foreground IP to research, Develop, Manufacture, Commercialize or otherwise Exploit any Degrader that is Directed To (a) any Former Collaboration Degrader Target or (b) Former Licensed Degrader Target and, in each case ((a) and (b)), not Directed To any Collaboration Degrader Target, any Licensed Degrader Target, or any Degrader Target in a Reserved Degrader Target Set. - 14.8.2 Restriction on Collaboration Degrader Targets.
+Without limiting Section 14.9.1 (Collaboration Degrader Target Set Exclusivity), except as expressly permitted under a Reversion Product License Agreement or Other Reversion License Agreement or as required to perform Nurix's obligations under this Agreement or an Ancillary Agreement, neither

-1.1.2 Restriction on Collaboration Degrader Targets.
-Without limiting Section 14.9.1 (Collaboration Degrader Target Set Exclusivity), except as expressly permitted under a Reversion Product License Agreement or Other Reversion License Agreement or as required to perform Nurix's obligations under this Agreement or an Ancillary Agreement, neither Nurix nor its Affiliates shall, whether alone, with or through a Third Party, (a) use any Foreground IP (for clarity, including any Joint Foreground IP and any Nurix IP that is Foreground IP) to research, Develop, Manufacture, Commercialize or otherwise Exploit anywhere in the Territory any Degrader (or any product containing any such Degrader) that is Directed To any Collaboration Degrader Target (or any Degrader Target), or (b) research, Develop, Manufacture, Commercialize or otherwise Exploit anywhere in the Territory any Degrader Target (or any product containing any such Degrader Target), or (b) research, Develop, Manufacture, Commercialize or otherwise Exploit anywhere in the Territory any Degrader Target (or any Degrader Target (or any Product containing any such Degrader Target), or (b) research, Develop, Manufacture, Commercialize or otherwise Exploit anywhere in the Territory any Degrader (or any product containing any such Degrader) that is (i) Directed To any Collaboration Degrader Target (or any Degrader Target Set that includes any Collaboration Degrader Target) and (ii) Covered by any Foreground IP (for clarity, including any Joint Foreground IP and any Nurix IP that is Foreground IP).
+Nurix nor its Affiliates shall, whether alone, with or through a Third Party, (a) use any Foreground IP (for clarity, including any Joint Foreground IP and any Nurix IP that is Foreground IP) to research, Develop, Manufacture, Commercialize or otherwise Exploit anywhere in the Territory any Degrader (or any product containing any such Degrader) that is Directed To any Collaboration Degrader Target (or any Degrader Target Set that includes any Collaboration Degrader (or any product containing any such Degrader) that is (i) Directed To any Collaboration Degrader Target (or any Degrader Target Set that includes any Collaboration Degrader Target) and (ii) Covered by any Foreground IP (for clarity, including any Joint Foreground IP and any Nurix IP that is Foreground IP).

-1.1.3 Restriction on Licensed Degrader Targets.
-Without limiting Section 14.9.3 (Licensed Degrader Target Set Exclusivity) or Section 14.9.4 ([] Licensed Degrader Target Set Exclusivity), except as expressly permitted under a Reversion Product License Agreement or Other Reversion License Agreement or as required to perform Nurix's obligations under this Agreement or an Ancillary Agreement, neither Nurix nor its Affiliates shall, whether alone, with or through a Third Party, (a) use any Foreground IP (for clarity, including any Joint

-Foreground IP and any Nurix IP that is Foreground IP) to research, Develop, Manufacture, Commercialize or otherwise Exploit anywhere in the Territory any Degrader (or any product containing any such Degrader) that is Directed To any Licensed Degrader Target (or any Degrader Target Set that includes any Licensed Degrader Target), or (b) research, Develop, Manufacture, Commercialize or otherwise Exploit anywhere in the Territory any Degrader (or any product containing any such Degrader) that is (i) Directed To any Licensed Degrader Target (or any Degrader Target Set that includes any Licensed Degrader Target) and (ii) Covered by any Foreground IP (for clarity, including any Joint Foreground IP and any Nurix IP that is Foreground IP).
+14.8.3 Restriction on Licensed Degrader Targets.
+Without limiting Section 14.9.3 (Licensed Degrader Target Set Exclusivity) or Section 14.9.4 ([] Licensed Degrader Target Set Exclusivity), except as expressly permitted under a Reversion Product License Agreement or Other Reversion License Agreement or as required to perform Nurix's obligations under this Agreement or an Ancillary Agreement, neither Nurix nor its Affiliates shall, whether alone, with or through a Third Party, (a) use any Foreground IP (for clarity, including any Joint Foreground IP and any Nurix IP that is Foreground IP) to research, Develop, Manufacture, Commercialize or otherwise Exploit anywhere in the Territory any Degrader (or any product containing any Licensed Degrader Target), or (b) research, Develop, Manufacture, Commercialize or otherwise Exploit anywhere in the Territory any Degrader (or any product containing any such Degrader) that is (i) Directed To any Licensed Degrader Target (or any Degrader Target Set that includes any Licensed Degrader Target) and (ii) Covered by any Foreground IP (for clarity, including any Joint Foreground IP) and any Nurix IP that is Foreground IP).

-1.9 Exclusivity.
+14.9 Exclusivity.